 Macquarie Cloud Services offers colocation servers in Australia.
 Businesses and organisations can source and manage their infrastructure without the hassle of managing the actual facility.
 They provide certified and compliant data centres with flexible space to cater for high-scale and high-performance computing needs.Colo provider

-Colo providers allow business and organisations rent space for servers and other computing hardware.
-They provide the space, cooling, power, bandwidth and physical security - taking out the hassle of the client without worrying about managing the actual facility.Colocation
+Colo providers allow business and organisations to rent space for servers and other computing hardware.
+They provide the space, cooling, power, bandwidth and physical security - taking the hassle of managing the actual facility away from the customer.Colocation

-Data Center is a centre facility containing a large group of networked computer servers used by the Government and organisations for remote storage, processing, or distribution of data.
+A data center is a facility containing a large group of networked computer servers used by the Government and organisations for remote storage, processing, or distribution of data.
 Data centres consist of a well-constructed facility that houses servers, storage devices, cables, and a connection to the Internet.Data Centre Migration

 The process of moving an existing data centre environment to another data centre environment.
 It also refers to moving to a cloud or managed data centre platforms instead of in-house facilities.
 Relocating data centres need to be planned carefully to ensure proper and smooth transition – these include compatibility, backup plan, risk reduction, and testing.Data Centre providers

 They provide space for servers and other computing hardware that businesses and organisations use to organise, process, store, and disseminate large amount of data.
 Data centres serve as physical or virtual infrastructure for business and organisations composed of house servers, storage devices, cables, and extensive backup power supply systems.Data Disaster Recovery